 Whenever possible, go with a more non-toxic and eco-friendly flooring choice like wood or tile that’s installed with low VOC materials.
 If some carpeting is needed, go for area rugs over wall-to-wall carpeting to reduce your exposure to adhesive and other installation materials that are hazardous.

 Then, get choosy about your materials.
 Our top choice?
 Wool!
-It’s sustainable and can even improve your indoor air quality.
+It’s sustainable, durable and soft.
 Other natural materials that make excellent non-toxic carpets that also offer some interior design bang-for-your-buck are jute, seagrass and sisal.
 Just make sure to choose one that has not been treated with any additional chemicals, like a stain-resistant or water-resistant barrier.
 Rug pads also come in natural fibers like wool and natural rubber.

 Finally, if you can’t avoid using a synthetic carpet, check out brands that are vetted by groups like Greenguard, a body that screens products for indoor air pollutant VOCs.
 But (there’s always a but!) remember that, while a product can be certified as safe from a VOC standpoint, it may still contain other hazards that the certifying organization may not screen for, like phthalates.